+- when the ward dies and, if the ward was married, the ward's spouse qualifies as a survivor in community; - (2) when the ward is found by the court to have full capacity, or sufficient capacity with supports and services, to care for himself or herself and to manage the ward's property; - (3) when a minor ward marries, reaches majority (age 18), or has disabilities removed;

-- (1) when the ward dies; - (2) when a minor ward marries, reaches majority (age 18), or has disabilities removed; - (3) when a court issues an order of restoration in the case of an incapacitated ward; or - (4) when a court determines the guardianship is no longer necessary.
+- (4) when a court issues an order of restoration in the case of an incapacitated ward; - (5) when a court determines the guardianship is no longer necessary; or - (6) when the court determines that the ward no longer must have a guardian appointed to receive funds due to the ward from any governmental source.

 Specific requirements relating to sales are found in Tex.
-Estates Code $\S$ 1158.001 et seq.
+Estates Code § 1158.001 et seq.
 In general, a guardian's sale requires: